-The 2000 Plan provides that in the event of a merger by us with or into another corporation or a sale of substantially all of our assets, each option shall be assumed or an equivalent option substituted by the successor corporation, unless the administrator decides in its sole discretion that optionees have the right to exercise some or all of the stock in lieu of substitution or assumption.
-If each outstanding option is not assumed or substituted as described in the preceding sentence, the administrator shall notify the optionees that each option shall be exercisable for a period of fifteen days from the date of such notice and the option will terminate upon expiration of such period.
+The 2001 Plan provides that in the event of a merger by us with or into another corporation or a sale of substantially all of our assets, each option shall be assumed or an equivalent option substituted by the successor corporation, unless the administrator decides in its sole discretion that optionees have the right to exercise some or all of the stock in lieu of substitution or assumption.
+If each outstanding option is not assumed or substituted as described in the preceding sentence, the administrator shall notify the optionees that each option shall be immediately exercisable and the option will terminate upon expiration of such period.

-2000 Employee Stock Purchase Plan
+2001 Employee Stock Purchase Plan

-The 2000 Employee Stock Purchase Plan, or Purchase Plan, was adopted by the board of directors in August 2000 and approved by the stockholders in 2001.
-A total of 300,000 shares of common stock has been reserved for issuance under the Purchase Plan, none of which have been issued as of the date of this offering.
-The number of shares reserved for issuance under the Purchase Plan will be increased on the first day of each of our fiscal years by the lesser of:
+The 2001 Employee Stock Purchase Plan, or Purchase Plan, was adopted by the board of directors in June of 2001 and approved by the stockholders in July 2001.
+A total of 300,000 shares of common stock (subject to equitable adjustment in the event of a reorganization merger, spin-off or other similar event) has been reserved for issuance under the Purchase Plan, none of which have been issued as of the date of this offering.
+The number of shares reserved for issuance under the Purchase Plan will be increased on the first day of each of our fiscal years by the least of:

-- 675,000 shares; - 2% of our outstanding common stock on the last day of the immediately preceding fiscal year; or - the number of shares determined by the board of directors.
+- 675,000 shares;

+- 2% of our outstanding common stock on the last day of the immediately preceding fiscal year; or - the number of shares (subject to equitable adjustment in the event of a reorganization, merger, spin off or other similar event) determined by the board of directors.

 The Purchase Plan becomes effective on the date of this prospectus.
-Unless terminated earlier by the board of directors, the Purchase Plan shall terminate in December 31, 2010.
+Unless terminated earlier by the board of directors, the Purchase Plan shall terminate on June 30, 2011.

 The Purchase Plan, which is intended to qualify under Section 423 of the Code, will be implemented by a series of overlapping offering periods of 24 months' duration, with new offering periods, other than the first offering period, commencing on January 1 and July 1 of each year.
 Each offering period will consist of four consecutive purchase periods of six months' duration, and at the end of each six month period an automatic purchase will be made for participants.
-The initial offering period is expected to commence on the date of this offering and end on December 31, 2002; the initial purchase period is expected to begin on the date of this offering.
+The initial offering period is expected to commence on the date of this offering and end on June 30, 2003; the initial purchase period is expected to begin on the date of this offering.
 The Purchase Plan will be administered by the board of directors or by a committee appointed by the board.
-Our employees (including officers and employee directors), or of any of our majority-owned subsidiaries designated by the board, are eligible to participate in the Purchase Plan if we or our subsidiary employs them for at least 20 hours per week and more than five months per year.
+Our employees (including officers and employee directors), or of any of our majority-owned subsidiaries designated by the board, are eligible to participate in the Purchase Plan if we or our subsidiary employs them for at least 20 hours per week and at least five months per year.
 Under the Purchase Plan, eligible employees may purchase common stock through payroll deductions, which in any event may not exceed 10% of an employee's compensation, at a price equal to the lower of 85% of the fair market value of the common stock at the beginning of each offering period or at the end of each purchase period.
 Employees may reduce their participation in the Purchase Plan at any time during an offering period but can only increase or end their participation at the next offering period and participation ends automatically on termination of employment.